The Lung Institute is proud to announce that our remarkable cellular therapy that treats COPD is now available throughout the United States.

 We use your own cells to promote healing from within your lungs, helping to reduce inflammation and slow disease progression..

 Your inhalers provide only temporary relief of your symptoms…

-The science behind stem cell therapy is that they simply repair damaged tissue….
+The science behind cellular therapy is that they simply repair damaged tissue….

 Inhalers don’t repair, they just make you feel better…. temporarily.

 Clinical research worldwide has grown dramatically in recent decades.
 Treatments have been successful for patients with chronic pain and difficult-to-heal injuries.